Olympics schedule and events to watch Saturday

-As the 2020 Tokyo Olympic Games get into the second weekend of competition, medals will be awarded in swimming, fencing, judo and tennis, to name a few.
+The Olympics are winding down this weekend, with the closing ceremony on Sunday.
+However, several events are still in full swing, with medals being awarded in baseball, basketball, football and more on Saturday.

-Here are some of the events to watch.
+Here are some events you won't want to miss on Saturday.
 Remember, Tokyo is 13 hours ahead of US Eastern Standard Time.

-Swimming: Medals in swimming will be given out in the men's and women's 50m freestyle, men's 1500m freestyle, and both the men's and women's 4x100m medley relay.
-All the action airs on NBC starting at 9:30 p.m.
+Artistic Swimming: Medals will be presented in the artistic swimming free routine team finals.
+The event will be broadcast at 6:30 a.m.
 ET.
+This is the final competition for artistic swimming in the Tokyo 2020 Olympics.

-Cycling: Finals of both the men's and women's BMX freestyle park will be live on CNBC at 9:10 p.m.
+Baseball: Japan will take on Team USA in the gold medal game for baseball.
+The game, held at Yokohama Baseball Stadium, will be live at 6 a.m.
 ET.

 Here's your full guide on how to watch the Olympics and the entire schedule.
 In between watching events, check out our gallery of the most memorable photos of the Games so far.